arunkutty/Jekyll-blog-sources/_posts/2016-02-20-using-strongloop-angular-sdk.markdown

 ```

 Before I could get this whole thing working, there was a last piece remaining.
 How does the Angular app know where my backend server is running.
- The Angular app needs to be configured to let it know.
-For this, I used methods exposed by `LoopBackResourceProvider` in the app's config block
+ The Angular app needs to be configured to let it know, for which I used methods exposed by `LoopBackResourceProvider` in the app's
- to achieve this.
+ config block.
 Once again in the Angular module definition in `app/scripts/app.js`:

 ```javascript
  angular.module('expenseVouchersClientApp', ['ngAnimate', <other dependencies>, 'lbServices'])